-To update software in Raspbian, you can use the apt tool in a terminal.
+To update software in Raspberry Pi OS, you can use the apt tool in a terminal.
 Open a terminal window from the taskbar or application menu:

 First, update your system's package list by entering the following command:

 sudo apt update

 Next, upgrade all your installed packages to their latest versions with the following command: